 Google Cloud is one of the most resourceful platforms with a truly global presence.
 It gives the platform’s customers a rich choice of top-tier services to expand their IoT applications (e.g. Google Maps, AI platform, etc.) and tools to build the whole fleets of connected devices (Android Things).

 What about other players?
 There is, in fact, a great number of IoT development platforms from major smart device producers like Samsung or GE as well as open-source IoT platforms.
 Each of them has its own focus and strengths.

 For example, IBM Watson IoT has a strong suit when it comes to AI technologies.
 GE Predix Platform is fully focused on IIoT and provides specific tools to build industrial applications.
 Cisco IoT platform is leading the market in building edge infrastructure and networking being able to provide state-of-the-art hardware, software and cloud services.

 IoT Development Solutions with Digiteum

-If you are interested in any of the IoT application development platforms we have talked about or actively looking for the tools for your IoT project and need an expert opinion, contact Digiteum.
-We have a solid experience in working with all major platforms and cloud services and will be able to help you choose the right providers and answer all your questions.
+If you are interested in any of the IoT application development platforms we have talked about, web and mobile app development platforms or actively looking for other tools for your IoT project and need an expert opinion, contact Digiteum.
+We have solid experience in working with all major platforms and cloud services and will be able to help you choose the right providers and answer all your questions.
 Check our IoT development services and our portfolio to learn more about our experience and skills.

 Let's discuss your project